Boekhorststraat Den Haag

 Boekhorststraat has a rich history.
 When the Schilderswijk neighbourhood was built in the middle of the nineteenth century it gave the street a major boost.
 The residents of Schilderswijk used adjacent Boekhorststraat as a walking route to the city centre.
 While there were clear plans in the twentieth century to popularise the street among affluent residents, this turned out to be challenging.
 During the nineteen seventies and eighties, the street fell into disrepair and many shops closed as a result.
 In 2008 the street was revived by means of subsidies and a well-devised plan.
 Since that time, the shopping street has been on the up: in the past few years an increasing number of trendy, distinctive stores have moved to Boekhorststraat.

 Located right behind Boekhorststraat is the only remaining genever and liqueur distillery: Van Kleef.
 This off-licence shop is one of the oldest companies still operating in The Hague.
 Visit not only for 'Bruidstranen' or Hague whisky but also for a unique story.
-The friendly owner is able to tell a wonderful story with each liqueur or genever and is passionately entertaining when it comes to the business and its origins.
+The friendly owner has a wonderful story with each liqueur or genever and is passionately entertaining when it comes to the business and its origins.

 Boekhorststraat is easy to reach thanks to its central location.
 The street runs from Prinsegracht to Zuidwal.
 If you are travelling by public transport you can take various trams (2, 3, 4 en 6) and get off at the Grote Markt underground tram stop.
 Boekhorststraat is a few minutes' walk from here.
 Several buses also stop here at the street-level Grote Markt stop.
 By car you can drive into Boekhorststraat from Prinsegracht.
 Parking in the shopping street is also possible, but is paid during most of the day.
 The nearest parking garages are City Parking and Lutherse Burgwal.
 Both garages are open 24 hours a day and are situated a short distance from Boekhorststraat.